frankshearar/Home/Global-Tools---NuGet-Implementation.md

 ##### CLI actionables.
 - Make sure that the project file conforms to the above defined outline.
+- Help settle on the [package type name](#package-type-name), by considering their branding.

 #### Non-Goals
 Currently there is no plans to block users from being able to use DotnetCLIToolReference.